aneeshmurali-n/smart-emergency-light-10000mAh-pic12f675/README.md

 ![image](https://github.com/user-attachments/assets/23afdbfe-7c31-4e96-8398-1f7297efc1a7)

 ### 🎯 Purpose
-This circuit regulates power from a battery or backup source to deliver a **stable 5V USB output**.
-It's designed to power **USB table lamps** or other light USB-powered devices during power outages.
+This circuit regulates the battery voltage to provide a stable 5V output, which can be used to power light USB devices such as USB lamps or to charge basic devices as a backup during power loss.

 ### 🔍 How It Works